wiggin77/mp3copy/README.md

 ./mp3copy -src=~/Music -dest=/media/usb_stick -sort=artist:a,album:a,track:a,file:a
 ```

-The sort order defaults to ascending 'a' and can be ommited.
+The sort order defaults to ascending 'a' and can be omitted.

 ```bash
 ./mp3copy -src=~/Music -dest=/media/usb_stick -sort=artist,album,track,file